 Comparing unemployment rates in Latin-speaking versus German-speaking cantons as in Figure 1 is suggestive for a potential role of culture for unemployment, but we can not interpret this evidence as causal.
-While attitudes towards work appear to differ between ethnic groups delineated by language in Switzerland, a simple comparison of these groups is unlikely to be informative on the effects of culture on unemployment.
+Attitudes towards work appear to differ between ethnic groups delineated by language in Switzerland (Tables 1 and 2) but a simple comparison of these groups is unlikely to be informative on the effects of culture on unemployment.
 Regional differences in industry structure, education, or shocks to labor demand are clear confounders.

-To assess whether observed differences in unemployment durations and incidence are causally affected by differences in norms and values we propose a spatial regression discontinuity approach.
-Let $Y{ic}$ be the duration of unemployment experienced by individual i living in community c.
+To discuss the identification problem and discuss our approach to solve the problem, let $Y{ic}$ be the duration of unemployment experienced by individual i living in community c - a geographically contiguous and politically independent area with a varying number of inhabitants.
+We discuss identification and provide main results contrasting "Latin" (i.e. French, Italian or Romansh) speaking individuals or areas with German speaking individuals or areas.
+The key cultural rift is between German and Latin rather than within the Latin area.
+We also discuss separate results by language area in a sensitivity analysis.
+So, let $L_i = 1$ if job seeker i is a native French or Italian or Romansh speaker, and $L_i = 0$ if job seeker i is a native German speaker.
 Let $PL_c \equiv E_c(L_i)$ denote the fraction of Latin speakers in the community of residence c of individual i.
 The following model captures both the effect of individual values on unemployment, and the effects of cultural values in the group on the individual (i.e. the community).